 Companies that are subject to the LTA and MEE covenants (Long-term agreements on energy efficiency (LTA3 / MEE) subject to the energy audit are also required to submit an audit report by December 31st 2020.
 Until now, these companies were exempt from the audit.

-EED in relation with other national legislation
+EED in relation to other national legislation

 It is important to be aware that in addition to the EED, other (national) legislation regarding mandatory energy-saving can apply.
 When an enterprise at entity level (including individual franchises or subsidiary premises) uses >50.000 kWh/year electricity or > 25,000 m3/year natural gas (equivalents), the enterprise is also regulated by Article 2.15 of the Activities decision (such as in the Netherlands: Wet milieubeheer, Activiteitenbesluit).
 When a company is regulated by Article 2.15 of the Activities decision, the enterprise has to carry out measures from the approved measures list for its (sub)sector).
-For more information on the energy-saving obligations, you can read our previous news article on this subject.
+For more information on energy-saving obligations, you can read our previous news article on this subject.

 In addition to the energy-saving obligation, there is also a notification obligation for enterprises and institutions.
 By the 1st of July 2019, enterprises that fall under the Activities decision have to report which energy-saving measures have been taken.
-Companies that are both required to perform the energy-audit under the EED and have to fulfill the requirements of the Article 2.15 of the Activities decision have until 5 December 2019 to meet their obligation to provide the requested information/ information.
+Companies that are both required to perform the energy audit under the EED and have to fulfill the requirements of the Article 2.15 of the Activities decision have until 5 December 2019 to meet their obligation to provide the requested information/ information.